Massillon, OH Employment Law Attorneys

 The sooner you take action, the better.
 Employment laws have strict deadlines called statutes of limitations that require you to file your claim within a certain period of time.
 For example, some have a 90-day deadline and some have a 6-year deadline.
 In addition, the passage of time may present other challenges, such as lost or destroyed evidence.

-Schedule an appointment to speak with an attorney at Nilges Draher LLC today.
+Schedule an appointment to speak with a member of the legal team at Nilges Draher LLC today.
 We have an office in Massillon and serve clients throughout Ohio and beyond.

 How can we help you?

 Employment law issues are complex, but we make it easy for you.
 We have the knowledge and experience to defend your rights.
 At Nilges Draher, we focus only on employment law, and we only represent employees.
 We are 100% committed to providing you the excellent service you deserve.
 If you need us, we can help.

 We've recovered over $30 million dollars* (and counting) for workers.
 We can help recover your unpaid wages, too.
 Our success and commitment to excellence are demonstrated in our case results and client testimonials.

 Employment law cases can cover a wide range in Massillon.
 One of the most common reasons why people contact us involves workplace retaliation.
 This often occurs when someone speaks out about harassment or discrimination in the workplace, especially if your supervisor or boss is the one harassing you.

 Retaliation in the workplace can take many forms.
 You may have a strong legal case if your employer retaliated against you in the following ways: